 - Leaving a 6" tail start with a MC, ch 2 (counts as first dc)

 Note: (If you don’t know how to crochet a Magic Circle yet, then ch 2, and work R 1 into the second ch from your hook)

 R2: Join color B, ch1, (sc, ch 1), repeat into each st around, sl st to join.
 Leave 4" tail, cut yarn and fo.
 (20)

 - Repeat R 1 - 3 one more time for the second half of your ornament.

 - Thread your darning needle with your 10” tail.

 - Hold you 2 halve crocheted pieces back to back so the edges touch each other.
 No need to weave in ends

-No need to weave in your ends 🙂 Just leave the tail of the last round to use for hanging up your ornaments.
+Leave the tail of the last round to use for hanging up your ornaments.

 I hope you enjoyed this simple Christmas ornament crochet pattern.
 Please let me know if you have any questions or comments below.